ViniciusAbrao/capstone_project/README.md

 Jupyter notebook used to implement the classification algorithm that predicts if a given user features is indicated to each promo.
 10 different models are computed, each one resulting in a separated pkl file.

 ### view_results.ipynb
 Jupyter notebook used to check the predicted results.
-There are one first section in which the results takes the full list of users and compare the predicted results with the labels.pkl file, computing the accuracy, precision and recall for each offer.
-Next, it is possible to input the features of one user and predict wich offer is the best indicated to that profile.
+There are one first section which takes the full list of users and compare the predicted results with the labels.pkl file, computing the accuracy, precision and recall for each offer.
+Next, it is possible to input the features of one user and predict which offer is the best indicated to that profile.

 ## How to work with the files:
 First, run the process_data.ipynb, that takes the portfolio.json, transcript.json and features.pkl and generate the features.pkl and labels.pkl.
 Second, run the model.ipynb that takes the features.pkl and labels.pkl and generate the [y0, y1, y2, y3, y4, y5, y6, y7, y8, y9].pkl.
 Finally, run the view_results.ipynb, that takes the [y0, y1, y2, y3, y4, y5, y6, y7, y8, y9].pkl and make the predictions.